Ibrahim-2003/MyTourney/notes.md

             -Team size
-            -Distance (only show tourneys x miles from location) -Age Group (child (3-7), youth (7-12), high school (13-18),  adult (19+)) -> Setup history page for players

-    -> Add payment system (Stripe, Apple Pay, Samsung Pay, Google Pay)
-        //NOTES
-            -Two transactions:
-                1) Collect payments from players and use charge-transfer function of Stripe to keep my cut and transfer the host's cut
-                2) A player can cash out their earnings once they have made $100 using the mass payouts function of Paypal API
-    -> Add game-management and score update page -Include match-making function
-        -At the start, only the team leader can initiate joining a tourney

-    //Not essential for MVP
-    -> Add filters to sort leaderboards (ie. most goals, most saves, etc) -> Add fallback for native sharing (with hidden div and buttons) -> Fix look on iOS
+            -Distance (only show tourneys x miles from location) -Age Group (child (3-7), youth (7-12), high school (13-18),  adult (19+)) -> Add filters to sort leaderboards (ie. most goals, most saves, etc) -> Add fallback for native sharing (with hidden div and buttons) -> Fix look on iOS